 This robot based on the Romi chassis and 32U4 control board provides a platform that FRC (FIRST Robotics Competition) students can program using the full suite and libraries that are used to program competition robots, making it a great teaching tool and introductory competition robot.
 No soldering or tools are required to assemble this kit; the parts all just press or snap together.
 Just add a Raspberry Pi (not included) to the built-in control board socket to complete the robot.
 Once set up, the Raspberry Pi acts as a wireless intermediary between a computer running the FIRST software and the Romi control board, sending motor commands from the computer to the robot over Wi-Fi and reporting robot sensor values back to the computer.

 |Description||Specs (5)||Pictures (13)||Resources (17)||FAQs (0)||On the blog (0)|

-18 January 2021 stock status: We are manufacturing these as orders come in.
-If no stock is showing at the time you order, you can backorder and we should ship within a few days.
+Note: We manufacture these in-house, so if no stock is showing at the time you order, you can backorder and we should ship within a few days.
 If you are looking to place a large order, please email us.

 Parts included with the Romi Robot Kit for FIRST – Red.

 The Romi Robot for FIRST is a robot base selected by the WPILib team for use by FRC teams preparing for competitions.
 This kit is intended for use with a Raspberry Pi (not included) and additional software maintained by WPILib.
 After completing the kit, students can control the Romi Robot with the same FIRST software and libraries that are used to program their competition robots, enabling them to refine their programs in the real world while their competition robots are still under construction.
 Please note that Pololu is not directly affiliated with FIRST, and we cannot provide support for using this product with FIRST software or libraries.
 For more information on using this robot with the FIRST software, see the WPILib Romi Robot documentation.